avsa242/is31fl3741-spin/README.md

 ## Salient Features

-* I2C connection at up to 400kHz
+* I2C connection at up to 1MHz (P2: 90MHz Fsys or higher)

 ## Requirements